bartificer/programming-by-stealth/docs/pbs35.md

 $('li a + img', $('#qunit-fixture'))
 ```

-This results in a jQuery object representing many images, to pick a single one to test I simply used jQuery’s `.first()` function to get just the first one.
+This results in a jQuery object representing many images.
+To pick a single one to test, I simply used jQuery’s `.first()` function to get just the first one.
 Finally, what I actually need to test is the `alt` attribute, so I need to call the `.attr()` function with a single argument, the name of the attribute I want.
 So, the _expected_ argument for the assertion becomes:

 ```javascript
 $('li a + img', $('#qunit-fixture')).first().attr('alt')
 ```

 Note that the containment and after selectors are also central to the test for the `iconExternal` option.
 This option is `true` by default, meaning images should be added directly after links by default.
-However if this option is set to `false`, the image should be added as the last thing inside the link:
+However, if this option is set to `false`, the image should be added as the last thing inside the link:

 ```javascript
 QUnit.test('option iconExternal=false', function(a){